HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/securing_connections_sametime_community_and_ldap.md

-# Securing connections between Sametime servers and LDAP {#task_ar1_cnv_dlb .task}
+# Securing connections between Sametime servers and LDAP

 When Sametime is configured to connect to an LDAP server, the Sametime servers makes five separate connections to the LDAP server.

-**This text is marked "not ready" for the public server.
-Shows only on the review server.
-There is a comment that this topic needs updating or removing.
-Issue 44523.**

 The Sametime Community Server makes a separate connection to the LDAP server to perform each of these five tasks: